runpod/docs/v1.0/Team Account/invites.md

 updatedAt: "Mon Nov 06 2023 19:58:50 GMT+0000 (Coordinated Universal Time)"
 ---

 After you convert your account to a team account, you will be the only member of your team.
-In order to invite users to join you, navigate to your Team page, and click the "Invite New Member" button at the top of the "Members" section.
+In order to invite users to join you, navigate to your Team page, and select the "Invite New Member" button at the top of the "Members" section.

 [block:image]
 {